 - Atrial fibrillation

 MMA’s primary care physicians’ approach to hypertension

-Managing and treating hypertension requires the expertise and care that Manhattan Medical Arts can provide.
-Our primary care physicians will work closely with you to create a customized treatment plan that works best for you and keep your blood pressure levels as close to normal as possible.
+Managing and treating hypertension requires the expertise and care that only Manhattan Medical Arts can provide.
+Our primary care physicians will work closely with you to create a customized treatment plan that works best for you and keeps your blood pressure levels as normal as possible.

-We believe in providing accessible, cost-effective and efficient care that meets the expectations of our clients and strive to maintain the highest standards of safe and quality health care in all our facilities, for all our patients.
+We believe in providing accessible, cost-effective, and efficient care that meets the expectations of our clients and strives to maintain the highest standards of safety and quality health care in all our facilities, for all our patients.

 This blog is for informational & educational purposes only, and does not intend to substitute any professional medical advice or consultation.
 For any health related concerns, please consult with your physician, or call 911.

 Dr. Syra Hanif is a board-certified Primary Care Physician (PCP) dedicated to providing compassionate, patient-centered healthcare.Read More